System Design Space

 Targeted DOM updates

-Smaller bundles and lower runtime complexity emerge from design choices, not from late-stage optimization hacks.
+Smaller bundles and lower runtime cost come from the programming model itself, not from heroic optimization at the end.

 Related chapter